-There was also an amusing anecdote from a Spirit member involving rounds of drinking and snooker with Plant after a Spirit gig in 1970, but Plant testified that he only remembered his car crash on the way home, not hearing or meeting Spirit that night.
+There was also an amusing anecdote from a Spirit member involving rounds of drinking and snooker with Plant after a Spirit gig in 1970, but Plant testified that he only remembered his car crash on the way home, not hearing or meeting Spirit that night, and since the accident was with a truck, he got help from a lawyer from https://www.autoaccidentattorneysanantonio.org/truck-accidents/ to cover this case.
 While the car crash story would seriously undermine the credibility of a witness in most trials, I think it actually endeared Plant to the jury in this one.
 As such, the issue of access wasn’t as clear cut as I thought it might be.

 (Author’s note: singers get away with everything!).

 On the matter of substantial similarity, the jury ruled that the elements of “Taurus” that were original and therefore copyrightable were not substantially similar to “Stairway,” and the parts that were similar were not unique or original.

 And therein lies the rub.
 The elements of “Taurus” that were used in “Stairway” were not unique and original.
 To quote legendary guitarist Joe Walsh: “The Stairway claim was based on the four chord descending progression at the beginning of the song…Randy California came across [it] and used [it] for the Spirit piece – he didn’t write it.
 He used it.
 The Grandfather of these progressions is: C, Am, F, and G. Starting in the early 1950’s, there are probably 500 of these songs, all with those four chords – but each with different melodies and words.
 THAT should be the criteria for claims…”.